BetMGM Missouri bonus code CBSSPORTS: Pre-register today and get $100 bonus plus up to $1,500 in bonus bets

 Missouri sports betting will launch on December 1, but you can pre-register and sign up with the MGM Missouri promo code CBSSPORTS to get bonus bets to wager on teams such as the Kansas City Chiefs and the Missouri Tigers

-Missouri sports bettors don't need to wait any longer to register for one of the top Missouri sportsbooks with BetMGM live for pre-registration.
-Missouri residents are less than a week away from being able to place a wager, with a Dec.
-1 launch date, and you can build your bankroll before then with the latest BetMGM bonus code CBSSPORTS.
-With this Missouri sports betting promotion, new users can get up to $1,500 in bonus bets if your first bet loses, plus $100 in bonus bets just for creating an account during the Missouri pre-registration period.
+Outside of Super Bowl Sunday, Thanksgiving marks the biggest day of the year for NFL football, and in turn, creates one of the biggest handles for sportsbooks across the country.
+Although Missouri residents aren't able to partake in the wagering side yet, you can pre-register for Missouri sportsbooks that launch live on Monday, Dec.
+1. BetMGM is one of the 10 Missouri betting apps accepting wagers on Monday, and by signing up early, you can secure even more bonus funds.
+With the latest BetMGM bonus code, new users get up to $1,500 in bonus bets if your first bet loses, plus $100 in bonus bets just for creating an account during the Missouri pre-registration period.
 Soon, you'll be able to use those bonus funds on Missouri teams like the Kansas City Chiefs, Missouri Tigers and St. Louis Blues, or hundreds of other sports and teams around the world on BetMGM Sportsbook.
 Sign up for BetMGM to claim your $100 in bonus bets and Missouri first bet offer here:

 How to claim the BetMGM promo code